sumeetmolani/AI-Customer-Support-Triage-Automation/README.md

 For example:

-> "Our production integration has stopped completely and customers are unable to submit requests."
+> "Our production integration has stopped completely, and customers are unable to submit requests."

 The AI can interpret this as an operational outage and classify it as urgent.